Daily Lesson Plan for the Struggling Writer and Speller

 ***Be sure to have the child take a ‘picture’ of each word 5 days in a row***

 You can put the words high on a wall.
 Each day, you have them look up at the word, and then look at a blank wall, and tell you the colors and pictures on the card.
 Then they spell the word forwards and backwards.
 Do this spelling process each day for 5 days, for each card.
 No writing is necessary except on your spelling test day.

-This very effective Right Brain Spelling Strategy, along with Right Brain Strategies for teaching Math, Vocabulary, Phonics and Study Skills is clearly demonstrated in the “TEACHING THE RIGHT BRAIN CHILD” DVD that can be purchased from www.diannecraft.org.
+This very effective Right Brain Spelling Strategy/Photographic Memory, along with Right Brain Strategies for teaching Math, Vocabulary, Phonics and Study Skills is clearly demonstrated in the Teaching the Right Brain Child DVD.

 After your child is writing paragraphs easily, and with a good order and flow, you can change to any “regular” writing program.
 There are many available that will show a child how to do persuasive writing, expository writing, etc. Your child will now have gotten out of the “no writing hole” and you can proceed at a regular pace of writing instruction that most curriculums follow.
 This will be one of your most satisfying experiences when you see the final product…a writing child after a year of using these remedial writing techniques.
 After the child has gotten very good at webbing, and writing good paragraphs, you can proceed to use any good writing curriculum that you have.

 The detailed, printed step-by-step Instructional Booklet on how to use this easy writing method (no re-writes… the kids love that part), is included with the DVD, “Right Brain Paragraph and Composition Writing”.
 This Right Brain Writing program is available on our website for only $19.95.
 After using this program for an entire year with my students, the next year, they were able to use any other writing curricula that was available, since they were now “pros” at writing!